Projects

 Defining the mechanism of L-leucine alleviation of the anaemia in Diamond-Blackfan Anaemia

 Diamond-Blackfan anaemia (DBA) is a rare, inherited bone marrow failure syndrome usually presenting in childhood with pure red cell aplasia.
 In over 75% of patients, the underlying genetic cause is heterozygous mutation or loss of one of 20 ribosomal protein (RP) genes.
 Treatments such as corticosteroids, transfusions, or stem cell transplants may be used but these carry associated potential morbidities.
-We have shown in a zebrafish model of DBA that administration of the amino acid L-leucine can result in improvements in anaemia and growth.
+In a zebrafish model of DBA we have shown that administration of the amino acid L-leucine can result in improvements in anaemia and growth.
 More recently, L-leucine is showing promising results in clinical trials.
 However, the mechanism by which L-Leucine exerts its effects has not been defined.
 By employing metabolomic, ribosomal footprinting, and molecular biological analyses, we aim to understand the mechanism of L-leucine in DBA zebrafish models.